 teach children telephone skills

-Teach them your cell phone number and “911” for help.
+Teach them your cell phone number and to call “911” for help.

 role-play with children